Thursday, July 31, 2008

 Every day hour we're learning a bit more about the "incident" between Christian Bale and his mother and sister.

-mentioned yesterday, there might be some bitterness between Bale and his mother, a former clown.
+As we mentioned yesterday, there might be some bitterness between Bale and his mother, a former clown.

 When Bale's parent's divorced years ago, his mom forced him to choose which parent he wanted to live with.